DanWBR/dwsim/PlatformFiles/DTL/README.txt

 Usage

-To use the library in your .NET projects, add a reference to the DWSIM.Thermodynamics.dll file.
+To use the library in your .NET projects, add a reference to the DWSIM.Thermodynamics.StandaloneLibrary.dll file.
 All calculation functions will be available in the DTL.Thermodynamics namespace, inside the 'Calculator' class.

 To use the library in other languages/ecosystems through its COM interface, you must register it with Administrator privileges using RegAsm, which can be found in your .NET 4.0 installation directory (usually C:\Windows\Microsoft.NET\Framework\v4.0.30319\).
 After finding the tool, open a DOS console window and run the following command:

-"RegAsm.exe /tlb:DWSIM.Thermodynamics.tlb DWSIM.Thermodynamics.dll"
+"RegAsm.exe /tlb:DWSIM.Thermodynamics.StandaloneLibrary.tlb DWSIM.Thermodynamics.StandaloneLibrary.dll"

 This will create and register the type library automatically, making it callable through COM.